-We are pleased to announce that OCLC has received a supplemental grant from the Institute of Museum and Library Services that will allow a second iteration of Small Libraries Create Smart Spaces, led by OCLC’s WebJunction program.
-A new cohort of 15 small and rural public libraries has been selected from across the US to work with their communities to reimagine and reconfigure their libraries into smart spaces for active learning.
-Participating libraries will receive guided orientation over a 15-month period, as well as sub-grants to support the creation of their new spaces and services.
+In 2019 OCLC received a supplemental grant from the Institute of Museum and Library Services allowing for a second iteration of Small Libraries Create Smart Spaces, led by OCLC’s WebJunction program.
+A new cohort of 15 small and rural public libraries from across the US worked with their communities to reimagine and reconfigure their libraries into smart spaces for active learning.
+Participating libraries received guided orientation over a 15-month period, as well as sub-grants to support the creation of their new spaces and services.

 What's a smart library space?